Who doesn’t want a high-paying job? You’re spending most of your day working hard away from your family, and you want to be compensated well for it.

-So while flight attendants make an average of $56,650 nationwide, they make even more at Southwest, named one of the best places to work in the country.
+So, while flight attendants make an average of $56,650 nationwide, they make even more at Southwest, named one of the best places to work in the country.
 They average $66,000 with $11,000 more of profit-sharing plus free unlimited travel for themselves, spouses, domestic partners, and dependents.
-So if you’re looking for jobs that pay well that come with extensive benefits, working for an airline is one of them.
+So, if you’re looking for jobs that pay well and come with extensive benefits, working for an airline is one of them.

 America’s investment in green energy jobs, a construction boom, and retiring tradespeople have created a demand for more electricians than we have.
 According to the Bureau of Labor Statistics, electrician jobs are expected to grow 11% by 2029, more than triple the growth rate for all other positions.
 And while 7,000 people become electricians a year, 10,000 people leave the field.
 That means that electrician wages are on the rise now and will be one of the jobs that pay well in the long run.